mlebkowski/aterian/Readme.md

 The naming might require a change to reflect the *specific* use case this factory implements, but let’s KISS for now.

+## Error handling

+Before we move on, let’s change the behaviour a bit and add some error handling.
+The updaters will be independent, and failure of one won’t affect another.
+A separate test will assert that.
+Since it is a new feature, we can go full TDD on it: first the test case, red, implement, green.

+The exception class could use some love, but that’s for a later date.
+To avoid discarding exceptions, let’s move the logger here, and remove the logging from the WebsiteUpdater for now (it will reemmerge later).
+I’m sure of it, because I left a todo comment. :)

+Ok, we’re green, let’s commit and move on to other adventures.